ionnoim/Wisen/README.md

 To run Wisen, you will need:
 - A WiFi interface that supports monitor mode.
-- A router for creating the monitored space.
+- A router is optional if you want to monitor in-line or multi-room.
 - Python installed on your machine.

 ## Installation